Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Results for the case of spheres

-The following lemma gives two important cases in which the hypothesis (2) from the above proposition holds, the second of which is due to Nikolov and Rafailov \cite[Thm.\,1.2 (1)]{nr2011sum}. \begin{lemma} Let $K:\mathbb S^1\times \mathbb S^1\to (-\infty,+\infty]$ be given by $K(x,y)=f(\mathrm{dist}_{\mathbb S^1}(x,y))$ for a fixed function $f:[0,\pi]\to(-\infty,+\infty]$.
-Assume that we are in one of the following cases: \begin{enumerate}[(i)] \item[\rm (i)] the function $f$ satisfies the hypotheses of Proposition~\ref{prop:s1} and furthermore
+If $f$ is strictly convex on $[\pi/N,\pi]$, then the fact that in the middle inequality in \eqref{int_f} the equality holds, implies that during all the moves all the terms as in \eqref{int_f} are zero, which can only be true if $\Delta_k^*=0$ for all $k$, showing that $\omega_N=\omega_{N,\mathrm{eq}}$ up to rotation in this case. \end{proof} The following lemma gives two important cases in which the hypothesis (ii) from Proposition \ref{prop:s1} holds, the second of which is due to Nikolov and Rafailov \cite[Thm.\,1.2 (1)]{nr2011sum}. \begin{lemma} Let $K:\mathbb S^1\times \mathbb S^1\to (-\infty,+\infty]$ be given by $K(x,y)=f(\mathrm{dist}_{\mathbb S^1}(x,y))$ for a fixed function $f:[0,\pi]\to(-\infty,+\infty]$.
+Assume that we are in one of the following cases: \begin{enumerate}[(i)] \item[\rm (i)] the function $f$ satisfies the hypothesis {\rm (i)} of Proposition~\ref{prop:s1} and furthermore

-\item[\rm (ii)] there exist $R,s>0$ such that $f(t)=(R^2+1-2R\cos(t))^{-s/2}$. \end{enumerate} Then hypothesis (ii) of Proposition~\ref{prop:s1} holds, namely
+\item[\rm (ii)] there exist $R,s>0$ such that $f(t)=(R^2+1-2R\cos(t))^{-s/2}$. \end{enumerate} Then hypothesis {\rm (ii)} of Proposition~\ref{prop:s1} holds, namely